Finnair Oyj – Annual report – 31 December 2019

 - Positive (negative) fair value of hedging instruments as of 31 December 2019 is presented in the statement of financial position in the item derivative financial instruments within current assets (derivative financial instruments within current liabilities).

 The notes related to financial assets, liabilities and equity have been gathered into the capital structure and financing costs-section in order to give a better overview of the Group’s financial position.
 The note ´Earnings per share´ has been added to the equity section.

 Interest income and expenses are recognised on a time-proportion basis using the effective interest method.
 Interest expenses related to the financing of significant investments are capitalised as part of the asset acquisition cost and depreciated over the useful life of the asset.

 In the effectiveness testing of the Group’s hedge accounting, both cash flow and fair value hedging were found to be effective.
-Thus, as in the comparison year 2017, no inefficiency is included in the financial items for 2018.
+Thus, as in the comparison year 2018, no inefficiency is included in the financial items for 2019.
 Financial income and expenses includes an identical amount of profit and loss for fair value hedging instruments and for hedged items resulting from the hedged risk.
-In 2017 and 2018, other financial expenses include the recovered interest on a loan to Nordic Regional Airlines in the amount of 1.8 million euros that was written down in 2014.
+In 2019, other financial expenses include the recovered interest on a loan to Nordic Regional Airlines in the amount of 1.8 million euros that was written down in 2014.

-In 2018, foreign exchange gains and losses recognised in financial expenses consist of net realised exchange gains of 8.2 million euro and net unrealised exchange loss of 6.2 million euro.
-During the year 2018, 2.2 million euros of interest expense was capitalised in connection with the A350 investment program (9.5).
-More information about the capitalised interest can be found in note 2.1 Tangible assets.
+In 2019, foreign exchange gains and losses recognised in financial expenses consist of net realised exchange gains of 39.3 million euros and net unrealised exchange loss of 26.6 million euros.
+During the year 2019, 3.9 million euros of interest expense was capitalised in connection with the A350 investment program (2.2).
+More information about the capitalised interest can be found in note 2.1 Fleet and other fixed assets.